How To Get Your Dog To Love Being Handled (Even If He Doesn’t Have A Costume)

 Simply put, it means that we teach dogs to tolerate – and love! – having their feet, ears, tails, etc. handled).
-This is such a KEY skill for them to learn, because there will be a time when you have to clip your dogs’ nails, or clean out their ear, or remove something (a tick?) from their body.
+This is a KEY skill for them to learn, because there will be a time when you have to clip your dog’s’ nails, or clean out their ears, or remove something (a tick?) from their body.
 If you can’t do what needs to be done because your dog is fearful and cowers, or is bossy and gets aggressive, then you’re in a lot of trouble!

-Next, I started having contests, like “Dog who can pop his head through the t-shirt the fastest – they began getting more creative with the treats that they were giving their dogs to insure their joyful and immediate compliance (cheese tortellini!).
-In addition, it came to my attention that the t-shirts were morphing from plain and white to jersey fabrics with slogans (some of which I cannot print) and designer denim jackets.
-I started noticing that the dogs were wearing outfits that reflected their owners “point of view”; for example, those who came from organic families were soon wearing eco-friendly fabrics.
-Those whose owners were more fashion forward showed up in Ed Hardy-type tees.
-Then came the “costumes”, and soon entire families were showing up to dog class because they wanted to dress their dogs up.
-Dog trainers reading this will appreciate that last sentence “Entire families” all coming to dog training class!
+Next, I started having contests, like “Dog who can pop his head through the t-shirt the fastest”, and so they began getting more creative with the treats that they were giving their dogs to insure their joyful and immediate compliance (cheese tortellini!).
+In addition, it came to my attention that the t-shirts were morphing from plain, white, cotton to jersey fabrics with slogans (some of which I cannot print) and designer denim jackets.
+I started noticing that the dogs were wearing outfits that reflected their owner’s “point of view”.
+For example, dogs who came from organic families were soon wearing eco-friendly fabrics.
+Dogs whose owners were more fashion-forward showed up in Hollister tees.
+Then came the “costumes”, and soon, entire families were showing up to dog class because they wanted to dress their dogs up.
+Dog trainers reading this will appreciate that last sentence: “Entire families” all coming to dog training class!